-Insurance for your screen printing business can help you recover quickly from fires, lawsuits, and other incidents that could otherwise shutter your shop.
+Insurance for your screen printing business can help you recover quickly from fires, lawsuits, and other incidents that could shutter your shop.

 This policy covers common third-party risks at a screen printing business, such as a customer injury.
 Bundle it with property insurance for savings in a business owner’s policy.